ALL

 Emotional signs of stress may include:

-• feeling overly emotional or having trouble controlling emotions
+• feeling very emotional or having trouble managing emotions

 • grinding teeth or biting fingernails

-• lots of time in front of the TV, computer, or video games
+• spending lots of time on screens: TV, computer, phone, social media, or games

 • taking risks that can have negative consequences